sketchplugins/plugin-directory/README.md

 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
-- [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo: